witzatom/dvc-experiments/README.md

 * immutable to changes when data folder changes in ways we dont care about - for example if a new file is added that we wont use in our model
 * changes if any file that we care about in our modelling changes

-This is achieved simply by listing all the files we care about into a file, along with their md5 hashes.
+In this branch this is achieved symlinking all the files we care about into a directory.

 The following steps, in my example `train_model` need to also adhere to these requirements:
 * never depend (dvc dep) on the external data folder
-* always only use the files that are listed in the file produced by the 'define_dataset' step
+* instead use the files that are produced by the 'define_dataset' step

 ## Example usage